xSke/mechs.team/docs/team-history/season16.md

 ## AAA Blood

-AAA Blood was a hotly contested blessing for two teams, the Mechanics and the New York Millennials.
+AAA Blood was a hotly contested blessing for two teams, the Mechanics and the New York Millenials.
 After an intense Propaganda war that saw the creation of over 200 unique pieces of propaganda by the Mechs and an All-In blessing push by both teams, the Blessing was gained by the Dallas Steaks at a 0% wimdy (a term used to refer to unlikely election results), leaving both teams dry and left with only memories of the journey to get there.